apache/nifi-minifi-cpp/minifi_rust/extensions/minifi_rs_playground/minifi_rs_playground.md

 ### Description

-Logs attributes of flow files in the MiNiFi application log.
+RUST TEST PROCESSOR: Logs attributes of flow files in the MiNiFi application log.

 ### Properties